 It’s time to start fertilizing roses as well.
 Roses are heavy feeders.
 They should be fertilized about every 6 weeks.
 Use a rose food or you can use a balanced all purpose fertilizer as well.
 I use a combination of the two on my roses and it works very well.

-We now have some of our summer vegetable starts for those who are ready to plant them now.
-If you are unsure if it time to plant, a good rule of thumb is to wait till overnight lows are consistently 50 degrees or higher and the ground is no longer cold to the touch.
+We will have some of our summer vegetable starts after the 6th of March for those who are ready to plant them now.
+We also have the greenhouse full of vegetable starts that will be ready for planting the first week of April, which honestly is the better time to plant your summer vegetables.
+A good rule of thumb is to wait till overnight lows are consistently 50 degrees or higher and the ground is no longer cold to the touch.
 Prep your soil well before you plant.
 Add bone meal or oyster shell to the soil along with the vegetable fertilizer when you are prepping the soil.
 Bone meal adds phosphorous for root development and supplements calcium.
 Oyster shell adds calcium.
 Calcium will help to prevent blossom end rot.
 I use organic fertilizer on my vegetable garden.
 I use bone meal for phosphorous, and oyster shell for calcium , and tomato and vegetable fertilizer and kelp meal.
 Kelp meal helps to prevent diseases.
 About half way through the season I re apply fertilizer and bone meal.

 A note on our hours.
 We are open 9 to 5 Monday through Saturday and 10 to 4 Sunday.